 This morning join your leader for a visit to Veliko Tarnovo’s imposing Tsarevets Fortress which overlooks the city.
 This once-magnificent fortress was first built in the 7th century and the ruined citadel is a delight to wander through.
 The rest of the day is free for you to explore the City of Tsars.
 Wander through the Old Quarter with its preserved Renaissance houses and handicraft workshops before relaxing in one of the town’s cafes or ‘vinarnas’ (wine bars).

-Travel by train from Veliko Tarnovo to Plovdiv (approximately 6.5 hours).
+Travel by public bus from Veliko Tarnovo to Plovdiv (approximately 6.5 hours).
 Situated on the Maritsa River, Plovdiv was once the meeting point of two ancient transportation routes.
 Join a local guide for a tour of the main sights and some insight into the town’s history.
 The most remarkable sight is the ancient Roman theatre, accidentally ‘discovered’ after a landslide exposed the site in the early 1970s.
 Built in the 2nd century BC during the reign of Trajanus, the theatre seats about 6,000 people and is now back in use.
 From here, wander up to the site of the former hilltop fortress of Nebet Tepe, where you can enjoy excellent views of the city.
 Head back down to visit the 15th-century Dzhumaya Mosque, still in use today.
 Later today make sure you indulge in the local cuisine, famed for its grilled meats and vegetables on skewers.

 Today is a free day, so why not embark on an aimless wander through Plovdiv’s narrow alleyways to see traditional coppersmiths, farriers and potters at work, or browse through the myriads of antique shops lining the streets.
 Alternatively head out of town and check out the underground crypt at Bachkovo Monastery or discover one of the many hot springs in the Plovdiv region.
 One of the most well-known spa towns is Hisarya, famous for its 22 mineral springs.
 Your leader will be on hand to help you organise transportation to get there.